Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better over-ears than the Anker Soundcore Space Q45 Wireless.
-The Sony are more comfortable, are better built, and have a more neutral overall sound profile, which some users may prefer.
+The Sony are more comfortable and are better built.
 Their ANC system also blocks out significantly more ambient noise across the entire frequency spectrum and in different scenarios like offices and on a plane.

 Sony WH-CH720N Wireless